 The following three tips for calculating the velocity will be helpful for you and your team:

-Measure the velocity already throughout the sprint.
+- Track velocity consistently throughout the sprint.

 What is the calculated Velocity good for?